 Nofollow links are already a commodity that is sold by people who insist they help sites rank.
 It’s possible that this change may fuel an increase in the commerce of nofollow spam links, especially blog, article, Wikipedia and forum spam.

-Nofollow Hint Links May Lead to More Spam
+Some Say Nofollow Hint Update May Lead to More Spam

 UK digital marketing expert Gordon Campbell shared a similar opinion to Bill.